sifophp/sifoweb/docs/installation/index.md

 Installation
 ============
-> Install SIFO in 5 minutes.
+> Install Sifo in 5 minutes.
 So to speak.

-If you are comfortable with a terminal, this is the easiest way to install SIFO.
-The installation of the SIFO framework basically consists in the following steps:
+If you are comfortable with a terminal, this is the easiest way to install Sifo.
+The installation of the Sifo framework basically consists in the following steps:

  * [Clone or download the project](#clone)
  * [Configure the web server](#webserver)